 Courtney Harris ’11 (International Studies and History of Art): Courtney has accepted a position as the Curatorial Research Fellow in Decorative Arts & Sculpture in the Art of Europe department at the Museum of Fine Arts in Boston, MA.
 She gets to handle objects on a daily basis and conduct independent research.
 One of her major projects is preparing an exhibition on Della Robbia sculpture in America for the summer of 2016.
 She has also been invited to write a chapter for the museum’s exhibition catalogue.
 Previously, she held a job at the Commission for Looted Art.
 See the full story here.

 Beth Simmonds ’11 (Sociology): After graduation, Beth worked in special events and development at the National Postal Museum for two years.
 Passionate about working for an educational nonprofit and wanting to be closer to the “front lines” of education, Beth started her residency with Capital Teaching in D.C. in June 2013.
-She currently works in a first-grade classroom at E.L.
+She worked, up until 2016, at E.L.
 Haynes Public Charter School where she taught 1st and 4th grade after receiving her teaching certification through the Capital Teaching Residency.
 She recently took a new job as a 1st grade teacher at a KIPP:DC public charter school and is still keeping up with her museum and Hopkins alumni connections.

 Michael Szeto ’11 (Political Science): After a gap year of travel and volunteering at museums in Los Angeles, Michael attended law school at Washington University in St. Louis and then transferred to the New York University School of Law, where he recieved his Juris Doctor in May 2015.
 During law school, he worked on environmental and civil right issues, including LGBT rights, prisoners’ rights, gender equality, reproductive justice, and fair housing.
 Michael completed his law school “thesis” on the copyright issues surrounding post-modern and contemporary choreography and dance.
 He frequently sends postcards from his travels and comes back to visit us in Baltimore—something we really appreciate!